 A good example of that is a driver who may have been delayed on the first half of their duty, perhaps as a result of traffic congestion.
 Nick highlights that control room staff may have to extend their break before they can go back on the road for their second half.
 It’s a problem that has to be solved immediately, so having visibility of issues in a central hub enables operators to make decisions efficiently and cost effectively.

 Solving the problem

 “There are lots of different impacts in terms of how that situation can be managed,” says Nick.
 “If we have all of that information displayed and available, and particularly the key information you really need to know to make effective decisions, that’s not only going to help improve the efficiency and operation of the control room but also the wider business too.”

 He says this could be the engineering department or customers services, but the key advantage is that rather than control room staff resorting to time-consuming written reports, ad-hoc emails or phone calls – all parts of the organisation are automatically informed immediately, triggering further automated processes further down that line.

-“So you have this single operations platform, that brings together not only information from EPM systems, but third-party platforms too.
+“So you have this single operations platform, that brings together not only information from our group systems, but third-party platforms too.
 That has the potential to not only create efficiencies but really improve communication across the business while avoiding the potential for errors to creep into the data,” Nick adds.
 “People don’t have to resort to frantic phone calls or wade through files or emails in order to find the information they need.”